Sociology (SOC)

 This course examines various family forms, with primary emphasis on U.S. families.
 Includes the history and functions of families, theoretical and methodological approaches to studying families, intimate relationships, parenting and socialization of children, and family disruption.

 This course examines the processes involved in labeling behaviors and people as deviant within society.
 We will explore theories of why individuals engage in deviance as well as those discussing societal reactions to deviance.
 We will also explore popular forms of deviance in American culture through a theoretical lens.
-Cross-listed with CJS-352.
+Cross-listed as: CJS-352.

 In this service-learning course, students study homelessness, while developing research and professional skills.
 After hearing from experts and reviewing scholarship on homelessness, they work on a statewide needs assessment, interview shelter residents, craft a grant proposal, volunteer at a shelter, and engage in education and advocacy for the homeless.
-Prequisite: ISSOC-125.

 Selected topics in sociology.
 May be repeated as topics change.
 Maximum 8 credits.

-This seminar examines how the unequal distribution of weath, power, and prestige among individuals and groups affects life chances.
+This seminar examines how the unequal distribution of wealth, power, and prestige among individuals and groups affects life chances.
 Emphasizes class, race, gender, and occupational divisions in the contemporary United States with some attention to global inequality.

 Selected topics in Sociology.
 May be repeated as topics change.
 Maximum 8 credits.